Architectural Control Approval

 If you’re starting a project that will involve any digging, it is the law that you Call Before You Dig.
 With this free service, utility providers come to your property and survey and mark any underground utilities.

 ACC Approval Application

 An Architectural Control Committee Approval Application must be submitted for any changes to the exterior of the structures on your property.
-The purpose of requiring approval is to ensure that our deed restrictions are adhered to and preserve the character and harmony of the residences in our community.
+The purpose of requiring approval is to ensure that our deed restrictions are adhered to and to preserve the character and harmony of the residences in our community.

-Alterations and improvements requiring approval include, but are not limited to; painting, re-roofing, new windows, masonry, siding, room additions, carports, patio roofs, walkways, driveways, and fences.
+Alterations and improvements requiring approval include, but are not limited to; painting, re-roofing, new windows, masonry, siding, room additions, carports, patio roofs, patios, walkways, driveways, and fences.

 Beautification and Grounds Awareness Program